shadmazumder/CombineDiary/README.md

 - Subject has fan out property so it can broadcast values among
   - multiple subscribers
   - multiple pipelines
-- Subjects does not pass the [demand](#26-nov) to Publisher unless any of its, Subject, subscriber request for it
+- Subjects does not pass the [demand](#26-nov) to Publisher unless any of Subject's subscriber request for it
   - Also Subscriber are not provided any data unless they place a demand
   - The subject will request for `unlimited` demand from the Publisher once it receives at least one request with demand from one of its subscribers